My priorities

 I support these priorities and most of the steps Council is taking towards them.
 There's been some good achievements recently.

-However, Council's approach to achieving them is not sustainable.
+However, Council's approach to achieving them has not been sustainable.
 Substantial change is needed.

 Picture of Tony Stallinger casually walking on Petone wharf